robdick/tris/README.md

 dotnet run
 ```

 This will spin up the API and make it available at http://localhost:5000 where a test harness page is visible allowing for sampling of the api endpoints using a jquery and ASP.NET razor pages.
-Note that TLS has been disabled and the cors policy has been deliberately relaxed for the purpose of this sample solution
+Note that TLS has been disabled and the cors policy has been deliberately relaxed for the purpose of this sample solution.

 A few request scenarios can be found in the bundled postman (https://www.getpostman.com/) collection you can find in /Api/Postman.
 Both the collection and environment files can be imported into a running postman instance.
 The environment is configured to point at the locally running API host.